chappy0/FRE_FCDiffusion/README.md

-# Fast and Resource-Efficient Frequency-Controlled Diffusion Models for Text-Guided Image-to-Image Translation
+#Unified Frequency-Aware Knowledge Distillation for Fast Text-Guided Image-to-Image Translation
-This is the code of the paper "Fast and Resource-Efficient Frequency-Controlled Diffusion Models for Text-Guided Image-to-Image Translation"
+This is the code of the paper "Unified Frequency-Aware Knowledge Distillation for Fast Text-Guided Image-to-Image Translation"

 # Citation #